MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/vpn-gateway.md

 **To export root certificates:**

-- Select the root certificate, right-click on the certificate, and then go to **All Tasks**.
+- Select the root certificate, select and hold (or right-click) on the certificate, and then go to **All Tasks**.
 - Select **Export** for a new window and then **Next**.
 - Select **No, do not export private key** and then **Next**.
 - Select **Base-64 encoded X.509(.cer)** and then **Next**.
 - Select the **Browse and select the path**, enter a name, and select **Next**.
 - This message will appear: **Exported successfully**.

 **To export child certificates:**

-- Select the client certificate, right-click on the certificate, and then go to **All Tasks**.
+- Select the client certificate, select and hold (or right-click) on the certificate, and then go to **All Tasks**.
 - Select **Export** for a new window and then **Next**.
 - Select **Yes**, **Export private key**, and then **Next**.
 - Select the **Personal information exchange**, **PKCS**, and then **Next**.